Correspondent, National Security

 • Excellence in analysis and interpretation.

-• Demonstrated experience and success breaking news, developing sources and original, enterprise reporting.
+• Demonstrated experience and success breaking news, developing sources and reporting original, enterprise stories.

 • Ability and willingness to work varied shifts.